WeblateOrg/weblate/docs/admin/projects.rst

 Project configuration
 ---------------------

-To add a new component for translation, you need to create a translation project first.
+Create a translation project and then add a new component for translation in it.
 The project is like a shelf, in which real translations are stacked.
-All components in the same project share suggestions and their dictionary; the translations are also automatically propagated through all components in a single project (unless turned off in the component configuration).
+All components in the same project share suggestions and their dictionary; the translations are also automatically propagated through all components in a single project (unless turned off in the component configuration), see :ref:`memory`.

-The project has only a few attributes that informs translators of it:
+These basic attributes set up and inform translators of a project:

 Project website
     URL where translators can find more info about the project.